 Pay the periodic payment amount calculated, and the loan balance will be the one you entered.

-Check out the amortization schedule and see for yourself.
+Check out the payment schedule and see for yourself.

 You can also calculate a particular loan amount or interest rate needed using the same technique.